mitogen-hq/mitogen/docs/api.rst

         and router, and responds to function calls identically to children created using other methods.

-        For long-lived processes, :py:meth:`local` is always better as it guarantees a pristine interpreter state that inherited little from the parent.
+        For long-lived processes, :meth:`local` is always better as it guarantees a pristine interpreter state that inherited little from the parent.
 Forking should only be used in performance-sensitive scenarios where short-lived children must be spawned to isolate potentially buggy